Item |

 Nevada has a random weighted bonus point draw system.
 Every applicant who applies has a chance to draw the tags they applied for; however, bonus points increase the chances of success in drawing a tag.
 The Nevada tag quota split for residents and nonresidents is approximately a 90/10 split.

-Resident applicants can apply for desert (Nelson) bighorn ram, desert (Nelson) ewe, California bighorn ram, Rocky Mountain big horn ram, Rocky Mountain goat and desert (Nelson) management ram.
+Resident applicants can apply for desert (Nelson) bighorn ram, desert (Nelson) ewe, California bighorn ram, Rocky Mountain bighorn ram, Rocky Mountain goat, and desert (Nelson) management ram.
 Every hunt is a separate application.
 The desert (Nelson) management ram tags are not allocated on a point system.
 The draw for management ram tags is completely random.
 The others are all allocated under a random squared bonus point system.

-Nonresident applicants can apply for desert (Nelson) bighorn ram, desert (Nelson) ewe, California bighorn ram and Rocky Mountain goat.
+Nonresident applicants can apply for desert (Nelson) bighorn ram, desert (Nelson) ewe, California bighorn ram, and Rocky Mountain goat.
 These hunts are all separate applications with their own bonus points.

 Nevada has a bonus point system where applicants will receive one bonus point for each year they apply and are unsuccessful in the draw.
 You must buy a hunting license when you apply if you wish to receive a bonus point after the draw.
 Applicants who do buy the hunting license will not receive a bonus point.
-Bonus points are species specific.
+Bonus points are species-specific.
 For example, you cannot apply bonus points you have accrued for elk towards a bighorn sheep application.
 Applicants can apply for bonus points only if they do not want to select hunts.
 We recommend that applicants apply for hunts and not points only.
-Remember that the draw is random and odds are low and you will receive a point if you are unsuccessful in the draw.
+Remember that the draw is random and the odds are low, and you will receive a point if you are unsuccessful in the draw.

 Bonus points are squared in the draw.
 For example, if you have five bonus points, you will have 26 chances in the draw (5 x 5 + 1 (this year’s application) = 26).
 If an applicant draws a tag or fails to apply for two consecutive years, the bonus points will be purged.